Hakeem al-Araibi: Details of alleged offence and the prosecution case

 After fleeing the country, al-Araibi was tried in absentia for vandalism of Al Khamees police station in Manama on 3 November 2012, when, according to police, a mob of 150 people had attacked the building, throwing Molotov cocktails and smashing windows, which he denies, and sentenced to ten years in prison.
 Amnesty International describe this trial as "unfair".
 The alleged vandalism was said to have taken place at around the time that al-Araibi was playing in a televised football match.

 The time of the attack on the police station is key to Hakeem Al-Arabi's alibi.
 His brother said the attack took place at 6.30 pm, but Hakeem was playing in a nationally televised game for his club Al-Shabab at the Al-Muharraq Stadium from 5.30 pm to 7.20 pm, with the Bahrain Football Association, the Al-Shabab club and fellow players confirming this.
 Footage from the game broadcast by Bahrain Sports Channel 1 showing al-Araibi playing was also submitted.
 However prosecution said that the mob had gathered earlier and the attack had taken place at 8 pm and that Hakeem would have had enough time to leave the stadium after finishing the match and take part in it 40 minutes later.
 The Al Khamees police station is 20 km south-west of the stadium, across on the other side of the city, and it was a Saturday night.

 The entire case being brought by Bahrain is based on the alleged confession by his brother Emad to Bahraini police, which led to Emad's imprisonment.
 BIRD has said that Emad's testimony was obtained through physical and psychological duress.

 Asylum and life in Australia

 Al-Araibi took his opportunity to flee the country when out on bail and playing football for the national team in 2013 in Qatar.
 He fled first to Iran, then Malaysia, then Thailand and eventually, nearly six months later, to Australia where he sought asylum in May 2014.
 Since then, he has lived in Melbourne, marrying his wife (whom he had known since he was 17) and playing semi-professional football.
 He was granted refugee status in Australia in 2017, which allowed him to travel with documentation and the assurance of protection.
+He gained Australian citizenship in March 2019.

-He has played as a defender in several semi-professional football teams in Victoria, his current team being Pascoe Vale FC in Melbourne.
+He has played as a defender in several semi-professional football teams in Victoria.